“Aimée Falzon… has a superb voice and acts with quiet dignity.”

-She’s a composer, musician and performer of Maltese, Scottish and Libyan descent.
+Aimée is a composer, singer, music producer and performer.
+She is of Maltese, Scottish and Libyan descent.
 She grew up in remote NSW, singing to cattle.

-Aimée is currently developing her debut full-length album, I am Nature Working With You, featuring collaborating musicians from Australia and Singapore.
+Aimée is currently developing her debut full-length album, featuring collaborating musicians from Australia and Singapore.

-Aimée composed and performed the soundtrack for UTP and Sweatshop’s Sex, Drugs and Pork Rolls for Sydney Festival 2021.
-She was also the co-composer and lead musical performer for When The Tide Comes In (2016), a series of audiovisual performances at Carriageworks, Riverside Theatres and then online; Rizzy’s 18th Birthday at Carriageworks, which was adapted into a feature film that premiered at Sydney International Film Festival (2015); and outdoor live art work The Other Journey at Parramasala Festival and Ten Days on the Island Festival in Tasmania (2013).
+Aimée was co-composer, singer and performer in 宿 (stay) at Sydney Festival 2022.
+She composed for Juxta EARTH interactive installation as part of the Bankstown Biennale and online (2022).
+She was composer and sound designer for NTofP’s Nothing (2022).
+She composed and performed the soundtrack for UTP and Sweatshop’s Sex, Drugs and Pork Rolls for Sydney Festival 2021.
+She was also the co-composer and lead musical performer for When The Tide Comes In (2016), a series of audiovisual performances at Carriageworks, Riverside Theatres and then online; Rizzy’s 18th Birthday at Carriageworks, which was adapted into feature film Riz that premiered at Sydney International Film Festival (2015); and outdoor live art work The Other Journey at Parramasala Festival and Ten Days on the Island Festival in Tasmania (2013).
 In the latter three works she was also the production designer and visual artist.